Chevrolet Triax

 The Chevrolet Triax is a concept sport utility vehicle created by Chevrolet.
 It was shown at the 2000 North American International Auto Show.

-The Triax uses a 0.66 L V3 engine with normal aspiration and induction.
-It uses an AWD automatic transmission with a total of four gears.
+The Triax uses a 0.66 liter V3 engine with normal aspiration and induction.
+It featured an AWD automatic transmission with a total of four gears.
 The Triax has three different propulsion systems.
-It lets the driver switch between four-wheel-drive electric, four-wheel-drive hybrid electric or two-wheel-drive internal combustion.
+It allows the driver switch between four-wheel-drive electric, four-wheel-drive hybrid electric, or two-wheel-drive internal combustion.